 Ranking every centre-back Man Utd have signed since Jaap Stam left

-Jaap Stam left a gaping hole in the Manchester United defence when he was sold in 2001 and replacing him was never going to be easy.
+Jaap Stam was always going to leave a gaping hole in the Manchester United defence when he was sold in 2001 – replacing him was never going to be easy.

 Here are the 12 centre-backs United have signed since Stam’s departure, ranked by how well they fared at Old Trafford.